replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 ![Managing Images on the Vendor Portal](../assets/managing-images.png)

 You use the "+ Add external registry" button to add a private registry.
-We won't be doing this in the lab environment since it's shared team.
+We won't be doing this in the lab environment since it's a shared team.

 Adding the Proxy to Your Chart
 ==============================